- 1 can (10-3/4 ounces) condensed cream of celery soup, undiluted

 - 1 cup (4 ounces) shredded cheddar cheese

-- In a large skillet, combine soup, water and butter; bring to a boil.
+- In a large skillet, combine the soup, water and butter; bring to a boil.
 Add kielbasa and rice.
-Reduce heat; simmer, covered, 12-15 minutes or until rice is almost tender.
+Reduce heat; cover and simmer for 18 minutes or until rice is almost tender.

-- Stir in peas and mushrooms; heat through.
+- Stir in peas and mushrooms.
+Cover and simmer for 15 minutes or until rice is tender and peas are heated through.
 Sprinkle with cheese; cover and let stand until melted.
-Yield: 6 servings.
+Yield: 4-6 servings.

 Sort By :